DimitriPalmer22/Studio-Docs/Projects/Summer Project/Avernoth How To Play.md

 Defeating enemies and clearing rooms earns you *mana essence*, which can be used to purchase items within the *shop room*.

+For this build, the end of the first area is marke

 ### Controls

 | Action                    | PC                | XBOX Controller |